logicalpath/github.io/_posts/2023-05-31-Getting MLC LLM up on Linux Laptop.md

 title: "Getting MLC LLM up on Linux Laptop"
 ---

-Afer reading Simon Willison's [til](https://til.simonwillison.net/){:target="_blank"}, I decided to try to get the mlc-chat running in my old Dell laptop running Linux Mint 21.2 with an NVIDIA GTX 1050 GPU with 4 GB with these [instructions](https://mlc.ai/mlc-llm/#windows-linux-mac){:target="_blank"}
+After reading Simon Willison's [til](https://til.simonwillison.net/){:target="_blank"}, I decided to try to get the mlc-chat running in my old Dell laptop running Linux Mint 21.2 with an NVIDIA GTX 1050 GPU with 4 GB with these [instructions](https://mlc.ai/mlc-llm/#windows-linux-mac){:target="_blank"}

 **TLDR** I got mlc-chat running on my laptop, but when answering a prompt, I ran out of memory.
 After the MLC dev team provided a [workaround](https://github.com/mlc-ai/mlc-llm/issues/263){:target="_blank"}, I was able to get the mlc-chat running and it wrote a few poems and answered questions about SQL.
-The workaround involvved running mlx-chat with Server disabled.
+The workaround involved running mlx-chat with Server disabled.

 ### Memory
 View memory